 Income Tax Brackets: 2022 and 2023

 The changes announced by the IRS for 2023 go into effect on January 1, 2023.
-For your 2022 taxes, the filing deadline is April 18, 2023.
+For your 2022 taxes, the filing deadline was April 18, 2023.
 Due to inflation, the government has stepped in to adjust the federal tax brackets.
 This will help tax filers file their 2023 taxes next year, but 2022 tax filers will not see these benefits this year.

 The IRS has designated seven income tax rates: 10%, 12%, 22%, 24%, 32%, 35%, and 37%.
-Depending on a taxpayer’s filing, their taxable income will fall within one of these seven tax rates.
+Depending on a taxpayer’s filing status, their taxable income will fall within one of these seven tax rates.
 Taxpayers also have the option to pay their taxes as single filers, married individuals filing joint returns, or heads of household.

 Let’s look at a quick side-by-side comparison of the tax brackets and rates for 2022 against the changes made for 2023.

 How to Identify Your 2023 Federal Tax Bracket

 A taxpayer’s responsibility is based on income.
 This can be calculated as an individual, head of household, or combined with a spouse if married.
 The tax policy followed in the United States is known as the “progressive” tax income system.
 This basically means that the more you earn, the higher the tax bracket you’ll be in, and the more you’ll need to pay in taxes.